Dr. B is a naturopathic doctor in Ontario, Canada. He is the author of "Rules of Health," a comprehensive guide on healthy living.

 Research shows that not having close personal ties can create the same level of health risk as smoking or obesity.
-Having a network of social connections that provide support appears to increase our immunity, lowers our risk for heart disease and keeps our mind sharp as we age.
+Having a network of social connections that provide support appears to increase our immunity, lower our risk for heart disease and keep our minds sharp as we age.
 Studies show that the quality of social interactions matters just as much as the quantity.
 Both influence our health and psychological well-being.
 Having hundreds of friends does not immediately make you happier and healthier.
 How supportive and secure these relationships are is what matters.

 Simple Steps to Harmonious Relationships

 Let’s look at how we can engage and interact with people in order to create harmonious relationships that will, in turn, increase our happiness.